 Tip #9: Automate from the Ground Up

-When it comes to automation, there are plenty you can do.
+When it comes to automation, there is plenty you can do.
 For instance, today chatbots are highly popular for customer service.
-Instead, of hiring customer service representatives, these chat bots are highly useful in providing excellent customer service for a fraction of the cost.
+Instead, of hiring customer service representatives, these chatbots are highly useful in providing excellent customer service for a fraction of the cost.

 Adding online training videos and the right documentation to bring new people on board easily are a part of the automation process.